vishvAsa/notes/sapiens/phenes/health/food/eating/Fasting.md

 - white adipose tissue (body fat) makes and releases leptin.
 Leptin helps inhibit (prevent) hunger and regulate energy balance so that your body doesn’t trigger a hunger response when it doesn’t need energy (calories).
 Leptin doesn’t affect your hunger levels and food intake from meal to meal but rather acts to alter food intake and control energy expenditure over a longer period of time to help maintain your normal weight.
 - As your body fat (adipose tissue) decreases, your leptin levels decrease, which signals your body to think that it’s starving.
 This stimulates intense hunger and appetite and can lead to increased food consumption.

+## Gall stones
+While short fasting periods (around 10 hours) may be safe, longer fasting durations (up to 20 hours) might be beneficial in reducing gallstone risk after an initial increase of risk at 15 hours.

+About 10g of fat a day is supposed to cause enough gallbladder contractions to empty the bile

 ## Initiation
 It is actually pretty easy to start off fasting habit early in life.
 For example, for over a year, 6yo son has been happily doing daily (4:30PM-8:30AM) intermittent fasting and ~24 hour fast on ekAdashi-s (albeit cheating with milk and fruits), while staying fully active (eg 1 hr swimming + 1 hr dance).